 - Improper brake maintenance by the trucking company’s maintenance crew

 - Overuse by the driver, leading to unexpected wear and tear

 The responsible party will depend on the reason the brakes actually failed.
 That reason can be difficult to identify and may require extensive investigation, expert analysis, and other resources.
 Accident victims may likely not have access to such resources, which is why an experienced truck accident legal team is imperative.

 Contact a Coweta County truck accident attorney for a free consultation

 If you have suffered injury in a commercial truck accident because of a brake failure or other mechanical defect, it is highly important that you contact an experienced Coweta County truck accident lawyer as soon as possible to discuss your case.
-An attorney at the Law Offices of Shane Smith will know how to investigate an accident to determine what caused the brake failure and identify any negligent parties that you may hold liable for your losses.
+An attorney at Shane Smith Law will know how to investigate an accident to determine what caused the brake failure and identify any negligent parties that you may hold liable for your losses.
 Please do not hesitate to contact us at (770) 487-8999 for assistance with your case.